kasem545/SublPatcher/README.md

 tested on linux

-this simple script, Patch sublime V4 build 4169 for unlimited access
+simple script that Patches sublime text for unlimited access